Stop 1: Zürich – 1-2 Nights

 Driving: La Fouly -> Interlaken

 The drive from La Fouly to your next stop in Interlaken is a bit longer, but there are many great stops along the way.
-I’ve provided two options, plus an overall itinerary variation, so you can tailor the drive-based and next stop based on when you are traveling or your interests.
+I’ve provided two options, plus an overall itinerary variation so that you can tailor the drive and next stop based on when you are traveling or your interests.

 St. Bernard Pass is a must-do for those on a summer campervan road trip.
 The pass is hailed as one of the most amazing drives in the world.
-The easiest way to make the drive is to navigate to St. Bernard Hospice, but make sure you are taking the correct route, as there is an express tunnel or a scenic drive, and you want the scenic drive.
+The easiest way to make the drive is to navigate to St. Bernard Hospice, but make sure you take the correct route, as there is an express tunnel to Italy or a scenic drive.
+You want the scenic drive.
 The pass is only open June-October, and you’ll want to check road conditions before you head out.
 If you reach the hospice and lake, there are hiking opportunities with St. Bernards, lunch, and views of high alpine lakes and mountains.
 For tips on mountain passes with a campervan, head over to read my Swiss campervan tips.

 ALTERNATIVE ROUTE: We prefer to visit Zermatt for our skiing holidays, so we skipped the Matterhorn on this campervan itinerary for Switzerland.
 If you have your heart set on seeing the Matterhorn, this is the perfect spot to divert, driving from La Foley to the Zermatt region.
 I recommend camping at Camping Attermenzen, which views the Matterhorn for one night, before reconnecting with my itinerary in Interlaken.
 However, you’ll see plenty of impressive mountains and glaciers in Lauterbrunnen on my itinerary.